On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Main results

-Verification of the Lindeberg condition for double arrays leads to the asymptotic normality of $\smash{\hat{m}_{n,b}^{(\mathrm{GM})}(\bb{s})}$ at any fixed point~$\bb{s}$ lying inside the simplex.
-For the asymptotic normality of classical multivariate Gasser--Müller estimators with $k$th-order kernels, refer to \citet{MR1239102}.
+Verification of the Lindeberg condition for triangular arrays leads to the asymptotic normality of the D-GM estimator at any fixed estimation point $\bb{s}\in \mathrm{Int}(\mathcal{S}_d)$.
+For the asymptotic normality of the classical multivariate GM estimators with $k$th-order kernels, refer to \cite{MR1239102}.